Women in 1930s Francoist Spain: Women in PSOE and UGT in 1939

-Claudina García Perez served as a member of UGT's executive committee from October 1937 to April 1939.
-By May 1939, when the Spanish Civil War was officially over, García Perez was in the Las Ventas Prison in Madrid.
+Claudina García Perez served as a member of the UGT executive committee from October 1937 to April 1939.
+By May 1939, when the Spanish Civil War was officially over, García Perez was in Las Ventas Prison in Madrid.
 The case against her was dismissed in 1940, and she was released from prison.
 Dulcenombre del Moral was married to a prominent Andalusian socialist, Ventura Castelló, and arrested in July 1936 to try to lure him out of hiding.
 She would stay in prison until her release in 1939.
 By that time, she had replaced her husband within PSOE and would be arrested multiple times more including in 1941, 1942 and 1944.

 PSOE and UGT militant Ángeles García Ortega was sent to prison for three years in 1939.
 PSOE and UGT militant Pilar Pascual was arrested in March 1939 in Yecla for writing an article about socialism.
 Sentenced to death, she would spend time in prison in Yelca, Murcia and Las Ventas in Madrid after her conviction was commuted.
 After leaving prison, she rejoined PSOE and was active with the organization until she died.

 At the conclusion of the war, María Lacrampe unsuccessfully tried to escape via boat by claiming she was a French citizen.
 By June 1939, she was in the Las Ventas Prison in Madrid, where she used her time to work as a nurse assisting children of other female prisoners.
 She would also be present right before many women were put to death, with many of these women offering her their last testimonies.

 Because of her political involvement, Dolores Bañares Villanueva went to Las Ventas Prison in Madrid on 28 April 1939, where a court martial on 12 June 1940 gave the 39-year-old a twelve-year prison sentence.
 She was released from an Avila prison on 9 January 1941.

 Ángeles Malonda was one of the UGT women imprisoned during the Franco regime as a result of her involvement with the union during the Civil War.
 PSOE and UGT militant María Añó was involved in clandestine PSOE organizations, and would be sent to prison several times as a result of her political activities.
-By May 1939, when the Spanish Civil War was officially over, Claudina García Perez was in the Las Ventas Prison in Madrid.
+By May 1939, when the Spanish Civil War was officially over, Claudina García Perez was in Las Ventas Prison in Madrid.
 The case against her was dismissed in 1940, and she was released from prison.